TheRenegadeCoder/sample-programs-website/sources/programs/baklava/piet/how-to-implement-the-solution.md

 ## Credits

-The painting used in this image is called [Boogie-Woogie Victory][1], painted by [Piet Mondrian][2] in 1944 in expectation of victory in World War II.
+The painting used in this image is called [Victory Boogie-Woogie][1], painted by [Piet Mondrian][2] in 1944 in expectation of victory in World War II.